QubitExplorer/Recommender-System/README.md

 Value Proposition: The core concept and unique benefit is still the same **recommend the best similar product/service to the end user** and to help them.

-It is also estimated that the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollers.
+It is also estimated that the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollars.

 Below are the two major types in Recommenders:
 1. Collaborative Filtering (User to User), and